-- One medium size. flat-bladed screwdriver
+- One medium size, flat-bladed screwdriver

 - One medium Phillips screwdriver

 - One needle-nosed pliers

 - One small nutdriver

-- Unlock your system unit.
+- 1. Unlock your system unit.
 Turn off the power and disconnect all power cords and cables.

 - 2 Remove the system unit cover.
 Refer to the manufacturer's instructions if necessary. - 3.
 Detach all connectors from the old system board and remove expansion cards seated in any expansion slots. - 4.
 Loosen the screws holding the original system board and remove the board from the system.
 Save the screws. - Remove the 586IHX from its original packing box.
 Be careful to avoid touching all connectors and pins on the board.
-Please refer to the handling instructions on pages 9-10 for proper handling techniques. - Insert the memory modules into the memory banks on the 586IHX.The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - Insert the cache module, if any, into the cache module slot on the 586IHX.
-Refer to the Cache Memory section for upgrading your cache memory. - 8.
+Please refer to the handling instructions on pages 9-10 for proper handling techniques. - 6.
+Insert the memory modules into the memory banks on the 586IHX.
+The quantity and location of the memory modules depends on the memory configuration and type of modules you intend to use. - 7.
 Install the CPU.
-Be sure pin 1 of the CPU is aligned with pin 1 of the socket. - 9.
-Set the corresponding jumpers. - 10.
-Install the prepared 586IHX system board into the case and replace the screws. - 11.
+Be sure pin 1 of the CPU is aligned with pin 1 of the socket. - 8.
+Set the corresponding jumpers. - 9.
+Install the prepared 586IHX system board into the case and replace the screws. - 10.
 Reinstall all cards and connectors and replace the system unit cover.
 Reconnect all power cords and cables.